matijs/probablerobot.net/content/post/creating-bundles-with-webpack.md

 This little code snippet depends on 'date-fns' which we will need to install using `npm install --save date-fns`.

-With the provided webpack configuation above, webpack can start to bundle our code.
+With the provided webpack configuration above, webpack can start to bundle our code.
 On line 1, it will find the `import` statement for 'date-fns' which it will follow. 'date-fns' ended up in `node_modules` when we installed it, which is where webpack will find it because it knows how to deal with `import`